-- 1. Payment reductions for missed hours must be deducted from the payment for the participation period during which hours were missed. - 2.
-The FEP can enter missed hours as they are reported throughout the participation period. - 3.
-FEPs may only post daily nonparticipation.
-When entering hours of nonparticipation, the date entered in the NON PART DATE field must be the same date entered in the THRU field. - 4.
-The total nonparticipation hours entered in the NP HOURS field must not exceed eight hours per day. - 5.
-Nonparticipation hours must be entered even if a participant has good cause. - 6.
-Nonparticipation must be entered for each assigned activity separately. - Nonparticipation cannot be entered if the date of the nonparticipation falls outside of the assigned activity dates in the BEGIN DATE or ACTUAL END DATE fields on CARES screen WPCH. - 8.
-A payment reduction cannot be imposed for failing to participate in activities prior to completing or declining the BST the first time it is offered at application.
-An edit in CARES prevents this action. - 9.
-A payment reduction cannot be imposed on a participant for declining to complete a formal assessment.
-An edit in CARES prevents this action. - 10.
-A payment reduction cannot be imposed while a formal assessment is assigned on CARES screen WPCH.
-An edit in CARES prevents this action while the activity remains without an end-date.
-A payment reduction cannot be imposed until: - The formal assessment has been completed; - The assessment activity code has been end-dated on WPCH; and - The FEP, in consultation with the participant, has made the necessary adjustments to the participant's Employability Plan. - 11.
-The final date that missed hours can be entered into CARES is the date the W-2 Pulldown payment cycle is scheduled.
+- 1. Payment reductions for missed hours are deducted from the payment for the participation period during which hours were missed. - 2.
+In order to affect the next payment, the final date that nonparticipation and good cause hours can be entered into CARES is the date the W-2 Pulldown payment cycle is scheduled.
+Once the date for W-2 Pulldown has passed, the worker must make payment adjustments via auxiliary payments or recoupment of overpayments. - 3.
+Nonparticipation cannot be entered if the date of the nonparticipation falls outside of the assigned activity dates in the BEGIN DATE or ACTUAL END DATE fields on CARES screen WPCH. - 4.
+A payment reduction is not imposed for failing to participate in activities prior to completing or declining the BST the first time it is offered at application. - 5.
+A payment reduction is not imposed on a participant for failing to complete a formal assessment. - 6.
+A payment reduction is not imposed while a formal assessment is assigned on CARES screen WPCH.
+A payment reduction cannot be imposed until: - The formal assessment has been completed; - The assessment activity code has been end-dated on WPCH; and - The FEP, in consultation with the participant, has made the necessary adjustments to the participant's Employability Plan.

-Even if an individual moves out of the W-2 group, any payment reduction for missed hours or penalties associated with that individual during the current participation period are deducted from the next W-2 payment issued to that W-2 group.
-The reductions are specific to a W-2 group and, therefore, will not follow the individual to a new W-2 group.
-On the other hand, recovery of overpayments continues to follow an individual from W-2 group to W-2 group.
+Payment reductions are specific to a W-2 Group and, therefore, do not follow a participant.
+Even if a participant moves out of the W-2 Group, any payment reduction for missed hours or penalties associated with that individual during the current participation period are deducted from the next W-2 payment issued to that W-2 Group.
+Recovery of overpayments continues to follow an individual from W-2 Group to W-2 Group.